T

 +

-Athens is generally safe to explore at night, particularly in well-lit and populated tourist areas like Plaka, Monastiraki, and Syntagma.
-As with any major city, it's wise to be aware of your surroundings, avoid dimly lit or deserted streets, and keep valuables secure.
+Athens is generally safe to walk around at night, especially in well-lit and populated areas like Plaka, Monastiraki, and Syntagma.
+As in any major city, it's advisable to be aware of your surroundings, avoid dimly lit or deserted streets, and keep valuables secure.